MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-admin-security/deployr-security-rserve-execution-context.md

 All authentication takes place on the DeployR server, and the execution of the R code is managed through the DeployR RServe add-on component.
 Rserve provides a TCP/IP interface to the R Interpreter running on the machine.
 By default, Rserve runs on the same machine as the DeployR Server.
 RServe is started by Windows Service (RServeWinService) that runs under a virtual service account.
 RServe inherits the permissions of that virtual service account.
 In the default configuration, Rserve will only accept socket connections from `localhost`.
 In other words, only thoses processes running on the same machine where RServe is running can directly connect to it and execute R code.

+>[!Important]
 >The DeployR Server should, ideally, be the only local process that connects to RServe.
 To help ensure this is the case, a username and password is required to validate any connection between RServe and a client process.
+>
-However, there exist several vulnerabilities of which you should be aware.
+>However, there exist several vulnerabilities of which you should be aware.
 They are:
 >
 >-   RServe only accepts usernames and passwords in plain text from connecting clients.
 >-   RServe uses a plain text configuration file to store the username and password.